COBOL Language Support

 This extension is a part of the Che4z open-source project.
 Feel free to contribute right here.

-COBOL Language Support is also part of Code4z, an all-round package that offers a modern experience for mainframe application developers, including HLASM Language Support, Explorer for Endevor, Zowe Explorer and Debugger for Mainframe extensions.
+COBOL Language Support is also part of Code4z, an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.

-The COBOL Language Support extension is supported on Visual Studio Code and Eclipse Che.
+The COBOL Language Support extension is supported on Visual Studio Code and Github Codespaces.

-This extension is not compatible with other extensions that provide COBOL support.
+This extension is not compatible with other extensions that provide COBOL support except COBOL Control Flow and the dialect add-ons published by Broadcom.
 We recommend that you disable all other COBOL-related extensions to ensure that COBOL Language Support functions correctly.

 The COBOL Language Support extension only supports IBM Enterprise COBOL.
 Other versions of COBOL are not supported.